CESSProject/cess-toolset/substrate-rpc-tester/README.md

 # Substrate RPC Tester

-This tool connects to a series of Substrate RPC endpoints and sending a script of transactions to these endpoints.
+This tool connects to a Substrate RPC endpoint and sends a script of transactions to the endpoint.
+It can make multiple connections to the endpoint and sending the same set of transactions.
+So this tool can be used as:

+1. An automation tool to run a series of transaction toward a Substrate network (when setting `connections` to 1).

+2. A load-testing tool to test a RPC endpoint when multiple connections are made and sending a series of transactions to the endpoint.

 To run the tester, you have to [install Deno](https://docs.deno.com/runtime/manual/getting_started/installation).